wellrestedphp/wellrested/docs/source/getting-started.rst

 Middleware
 ^^^^^^^^^^

-In addition to handlers, which provide responses directly, WellRESTed also supports middlware to act on the requests and then pass them on for other middleware or handlers to work with.
+In addition to handlers, which provide responses directly, WellRESTed also supports middleware to act on the requests and then pass them on for other middleware or handlers to work with.

 Middleware allows you to compose your application in multiple pieces.
-In the example, we'll use middleware to add a header to every responce, regardless of which handler is called.
+In the example, we'll use middleware to add a header to every response, regardless of which handler is called.

 .. code-block:: php